shuichiro-endo/socks5-nginx-module-v2/README.md

 #### 2. build and install
 - server
-    1. set up HTTPS on nginx
+    1. set up HTTPS on the nginx
-    2. get nginx version
+    2. get the nginx version
     ```
     /usr/sbin/nginx -v
     ```